azukaar/Cosmos-Docs/src/content/docs/guides/other-setups.md

 ![Email](../../../assets/email.png)

-please note that Gmail will require you to create a [App Password](https://support.google.com/accounts/answer/185833?hl=en) to use SMTP.
+please note that Gmail will require you to create an [App Password](https://support.google.com/accounts/answer/185833?hl=en) to use SMTP.

 ## Geo-Blocking